 Taking legal action in these circumstances is very similar to other personal injury lawsuits, including having 2 years from the date of the accident and being subject to the burden of proof; the need to prove your case.
 The difference between these cases and other personal injury cases is the possibility of having to reimburse the workers’ compensation insurance carrier for the support you received directly after your accident.
 In some cases, the carrier may have the right to employ a workers’ compensation lien against your recovery.

-Contact an Arizona workplace accident attorney
+Contact our Arizona workplace accident attorneys

 Weintraub & Weintraub is proud to be a quality legal resource for the people of Arizona regarding workplace accidents, namely third-party lawsuits.
 If you need a law firm with experience and skill that stands out from the rest, contact Weintraub & Weintraub today.
 We are ready to represent your interests and ensure that your rights are covered under the law.